SmartTokenLabs/TokenScript/doc/design_paper.md

 The commonly used token on Ethereum need to provide access with a host DApp, which means it puts everything in a smart contract on a chain.
 We argue that these method is not suitable for creating a frictionless market.
 Fulfilling the challenges with the conventional token model is difficult, often nearly impossible, while adding complexity and causing scalability, interoperability and security issues.

-**1. Representing all kind of assets and bundling a token with business logic and transactions rules:** In the world of Ethereum - the de facto standard for token - this is usually done with dAPPS: The business logic of a token - all kind of applications - are coded in a smart contract.
-This requires the designers to fetch all possible business scenarios, while it adds a lot of complexity to the code.
+**Bundling a token with business logic, trust relationship and transactions rules** In the world of Ethereum - the de facto standard for token - this is usually done with dAPPS: The business logic of a token - all kind of applications - are coded in a smart contract.
+This requires the designers to fetch all possible business scenarios while it adds a lot of complexity to the code.
 The amount of complexity often causes security issues.
 There are a lot of examples on Ethereum how this concept can go wrong, which is why the Ethereum community set back to trying only very carefully to implement only very limited behavior patterns in smart contracts.

+Another problem which often emerges is the upgrade of a token's business logic.
+Nobody can know in advance every kind of application and context of token transfers.
+To reflect this, it is possible to upgrade Ethereum smart contracts.
+However, this adds complexity to the code and just moves the un-upgradability to the upgrade-contract.
+As the incident on Parity's multisig contract demonstrated, this adds another security issue.

+**Interacting with different systems**
-**2. Interacting with different systems:** Ethereum token have a very limited way of interacting with other systems like wallets.
+Ethereum token have a very limited way of interacting with other systems like wallets.
 If the logic of interaction is part of the smart contract, we have the problems of 1. *and* to deal with the fact that you can't represent all systems language in one contract.
 It is impossible to do this without the help of external frameworks.

+**Render tokens in a wallet**
-**3. Render tokens**: As build on an immutable smart contract, token on Ethereum are unrenderable by default.
-There are methods which allow to render a smart contract, but they mostly rely on another (immutable) smart contract and add a lot of complexity to the contract.
-It's also hard to render the interaction of a system with an event in the token history, when the smart contract doesn't define the behaviour of all those systems in a way they understand.
+It's hard to render the interaction of a system with an event in the token history, when the smart contract doesn't define the behaviour of all those systems in a way they understand.
+It's also hard to make a smart contract powered token to interact with all kind of different user interface systems - especially when upgrading the contract requires a lot of work.

-**4. Allowing new protocols on the token:** Again, the inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
+**Allowing new protocols on the token**
+Again, the inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
 This could end with a locked-in-state of the token on one certain protocol and a migration to another protocol which lies completely in the hand of a single trusted party.

+To summon it: Token on Ethereum suffer from being bound too tightly to a smart contract (dAPP), which introduces inflexibility, complexity and often security issues.
+It makes it nearly impossible to implement advanced business logics, interoperability and relationship structures.
+If done, it is often made in a over simplistic way.
+The requirement to upgrade the business logic is more of a bandgab, which helps on one area, but makes the problems on another area worse.

+When you try to integrate markets with Ethereum tokens you often end with not focusing on the business case itself - but on the development of the token smart contract.

 [[Edit: I think 5. and 1. are very similar points.
 Maybe cut them.]]